Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 The Game Boy printer emulator developped by Brian Khuu was indeed able to capture a stream of serial data, but transforming this stream into pleasant images that have the realistic aspect of a roll of paper exiting a thermal printer, with the tone, noise, granularity and aliasing due to the printer head, was challenging compared to a classical pixel perfect rendering.

-My first idea was to do a simulation of printer head by replacing pixels by some sort of Gaussian dots with lots of noise.
+My first idea was to do a simulation of printer head by replacing pixels by some sort of gaussian dots with lots of noise.
 I took inspiration from cashier tickets and Game Boy Printer scans at high resolution.
 Misalignment of the printer head was also simulated.
 The result was interesting for sure.

 # Let's play with noisy gaussian dots
 ![](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation/blob/master/images/2020-08-23/octaveSimPixelDithering.png)